 · Get regular blood tests to measure arsenic levels and keep them under control

-· Consider soaking rice for a couple of hours before cooking it as this can eliminate most arsenic content
+· Consider soaking the rice for a couple of hours before cooking it, as this can eliminate most arsenic content

 · Chelation therapy might help

 Mercury divides into metallic mercury, organic mercury, and inorganic mercury.
-It can be excreted through urine and feces, and it can affect the lung, skin, brain and other vital organs.
+It can be excreted through urine and feces, affecting the lung, skin, brain, and other vital organs.